nipafx/nipafx.dev/content/videos/2021-07-15-inside-java-newscast-8.md

 ## Pattern Switches with Sealed Classes

 Let's have a bit of a closer look at pattern switches and sealed classes.
-They come from Java Enhancement Proposals [406](ttps://openjdk.java.net/jeps/406) and [409](ttps://openjdk.java.net/jeps/409) - as usual links to this and everything else I mention in the description.
+They come from JDK Enhancement Proposals [406](ttps://openjdk.java.net/jeps/406) and [409](ttps://openjdk.java.net/jeps/409) - as usual links to this and everything else I mention in the description.
 If you scroll down to check it out, I'd appreciate it if you leave a like so more Java devs get to see this video.

 ### Pattern Switch